RebekkaHaley/keras-digit-recogniser/README.md

 ## Welcome

-This repo contains code for using ML to recognise digits from 280x280 images.
+This repo contains a FastAPI app that allows users draw then predict digits using a Keras Convolutional Neural Network (CNN).

 ## Setup

-After downloading the repo, follow these instructions:
+If running app without docker:

 1) `poetry install`.